bugale/bugroup-checks/README.md

 - `interval`: The interval in seconds to wait between checking again.
 Defaults to 10.

+### Output Parameters

+- `allChecks`: A JSON of checks returned by the last call to GitHubs listForRef

+- `requiredChecks`: A JSON of checks from `allChecks` that were required to be successful

+- `unsuccessfulChecks`: A JSON of checks from `allChecks` that have failed

 ### Rerun Input Parameters

 - `githubToken`: A token with which to interact with GitHub.
 Can be omitted to use the default token.